Commercial Asbestos Removal Services

 Safety FirstThe Hazards of Asbestos

 Asbestos is one of the most significant health hazards one can encounter in buildings.
-As a mineral fiber, it was often used for insulation and as a fire retardant, as well as in a variety of manufactured goods; however, it can be incredibly dangerous if it is disturbed, damaged, or unsettled in some way, as it releases hazardous particles into the air.
+As a mineral fiber, it was often used for insulation and as a fire retardant, as well as in a variety of manufactured goods.
+However, asbestos can be incredibly dangerous if it is disturbed, damaged, or unsettled in some way, as it releases hazardous particles into the air.

 As a known carcinogen, it has the potential to create serious health problems – if its fibers are released into the air, it can lead to serious lung and respiratory health conditions, including cancer.